lstarks1513/Team-Project-WDM/README.md

-# Pram Student Survey Website
+# PVAMU Student Survey Website

 ## Project Overview

-Welcome to the Pram Student Survey Website!
+Welcome to the PVAMU Student Survey Website!
 Our project is a survey website designed to facilitate student engagement within the classroom.
-This platform allows Pram students to answer various types of questions, providing valuable insights and fostering participation within the academic environment.
+This platform allows PVAMU students to answer various types of questions, providing valuable insights and fostering participation within the academic environment.

 ## Features